nitesh-20/LawGptGoogle/README.md

 ### 1.3 Advanced Agents & MCP Router – `external-lawgpt/`

 This folder contains the **v2 architecture** of LawGpt, brought into this monorepo for research and future integration.
-It is logically separate from the `lawgpt-backend` FastAPI app, but works over the same legal domain.

 Key pieces: